AlexLimWY/user-centric-assg/README.md

 - The Lady Gaga logo was taken from https://shop.ladygaga.com/ .
 ### Acknowledgements

-- I received inspiration for this project from Lady Gaga as she is a very famous and talented person who can sing, act and dance.
+- I received inspiration for this project from Lady Gaga.
+She is a very famous and talented person who can sing, act and dance.
+She has won numerous singing and acting awards and I thought that it would be interesting to find out how she achieved so much in this short amount of time.
+I wanted to share my findings on this website so that others can learn more about her also.
--

 mrudge@gmail.com